Planting Guide - Hosta Bulbs

-How to Grow Hostas
+How to Plant

 Plant your Hosta with the roots pointing downwards and the eye just below soil level.
 Space the bulbs according to the mature width of the variety.
-(Example: a Hosta with a mature width of 20" plant half that, or 10” from the next bulb, a Hosta with a mature width of 48" plant 24"; from its neighbor, etc.) Hostas like plenty of water and additionally, the larger leaved varieties may also need more water.
-As is typical, Hostas like a good watering weekly as opposed to light watering’s a couple times a week an inch of water is a good measurement to go on.
+(Example: a Hosta with a mature width of 20" plant half that, or 10"; from the next bulb, a Hosta with a mature width of 48" plant 24"; from its neighbor, etc.) Hostas like plenty of water and additionally, the larger leaved varieties may also need more water.
+As is typical, Hostas like a good watering weekly as opposed to light watering a couple of times a week an inch of water is a good measurement to go on.
 Sprouts can be expected within a few weeks in warm climates and in the spring in cool climates.
 Should you choose to or need to due to poor soil; fertilize your Hosta in spring to mid-summer with a balanced 10-10-10 fertilizer is recommended.
 Cease feeding after July to allow the plant to harden for the winter.

 Hosta blooms typically occur mid-summer.
 Both leaves and flowers can be cut from the plant and it will not harm the plant.When finished blooming, remove the dead stalks.
 It takes 4-8 years for a Hosta to reach full size.
 Propagate by dividing crowded clumps in the spring when new shoots appear.
 The best time is in the fall after the leaves die or in August/mid-Sept, or one month before the first frost.
 This will give the roots sufficient time to establish themselves before winter.